 Parking: Parking is on-street

-Dog friendly: A maximum of 2 dogs (with a charge of £25 per pet on booking)
+Dog friendly: A maximum of 2 dogs (with an additional charge per pet on booking)

 Please be aware that Walkley Wood Cottage is a very old house and has several steep stairs, low beams and is spread out over four levels.
 In particular, guests sleeping on the top floor should familiarise themselves with the location of the low roof beams and all guests should be aware of the varying stair height.
 Due to these unique features, characteristic of a Grade II listed building, we would not recommend Walkley Wood Cottage for people who have mobility issues.